HDI-Project/FeatureHub/docs/src/deployment.md

     container, this will be the exact name.
 - `EVAL_CONTAINER_PORT` : port for eval server to listen on
 - `EVAL_FLASK_DEBUG` : whether eval server Flask app should be started with DEBUG flag
+- `DISCOURSE_FEATURE_GROUP_NAME` : Group for new users to be added to on Discourse.
+This group will control the visibility of the feature category.
+- `DISCOURSE_FEATURE_CATEGORY_NAME` : Category for new features to be posted to on Discourse.
+Posts to this category will only be visible by members of the feature group (above) and administrators.

 ### Userlist